 Achieving success in multi-phase, extended duration projects requires distinct collaboration, coordination, and communication elements.

-Hear an introduction to key strategies and tools to improve the success rates of projects that involve potential environmental and societal impacts, and the approval of multiple stakeholders.
+Key strategies and tools are introduced to improve the success rates of projects that involve multiple stakeholders, and potential environmental and societal impacts.

 On leading change and performance in mining: